-We just got back from a week at Bald Head Island, and while it unfortunately rained the first four days, we had our full stash of sunscreen on standby.
-Despite more grey weather than we had anticipated, we actually used our sunscreen quite a lot.
-(As you probably know, it’s important to use sun protection and broad spectrum SPF even on cloudy days!)
+We recently spent Spring Break at Bald Head Island, and while it wasn’t sizzling summer heat, we had our full stash of sunscreen on standby so we could still protect our skin.
+As you probably know, it’s important to use sun protection and broad spectrum SPF even on cloudy days!

 Sunscreen was actually my gateway into Beautycounter.

 Going back to spring break, I remembered that my mom had given me some Beautycounter sunscreen she ordered through her friend, and I vowed to buy some more when I got home.

 That very same day my long-time blog friend Teri reached out to me about Beautycounter in general, and I knew if I was placing a big sunscreen order I might as well sign up as a consultant to get a discount.
 Once I decided to switch to safer sunscreen, I committed to detoxing all of our personal care products at the same time.